JJWallis/personal-portfolio/README.md

 <div class="cta__body__line"></div>
 ```

-CTA line - keeping in DOM flow (instead of pseudo element - with Grid becomes either 1st or last grid item - not with flex)
+The fluid line between both the 'contact me' button and call to action title provided a nice challenge, since I had to keep the line within the DOM via an empty `div`.
+This is something that we usually want to avoid doing, however not in this case since applying a pseudo element to a grid container forces it to become either the first or last grid item, never in-between.

 ```scss
 .details {